 The brand name is usually the name of the company or the winemaker/producer that made the wine.

 Most wines have brand names (see examples below), including the wines named by their grape variety.
-Most common brand names are the names of wineries that make the wines.
+The most common brand names are the names of wineries that make the wines.

 Example: Cakebread (brand name) Sauvignon Blanc (grape name).